wechaty/docusaurus/docusaurus/docs/howto/howto_docker.md

 ## Getting Started after Deployment

-To get familiar with the Docker Environment ,you can try [Runing hello-world under 3 minutes with Docker](https://docs.docker.com/get-started/)
+To get familiar with the Docker Environment, you can try [Running hello-world under 3 minutes with Docker](https://docs.docker.com/get-started/).

 You can confirm that you have downloaded `wechaty/wechaty` image successfully by running `docker pull wechaty/wechaty`, and this command also help you to upgrade the image to the latest version.